for Veterans and the Public

 Must I answer personal questions?

-Your health care provider may want to discuss your sexual or drug-use history with you.
+Your health care provider may want to discuss your sexual or substance use history with you.
 This can help better assess your risk for hepatitis C. Your provider also can give you some recommendations on how to reduce your risk for getting hepatitis C or for transmitting it to others.

 If these questions make you feel uncomfortable, you can say that you'd rather not answer them.

-Things to remember about getting tested for hepatitis C in the VA system:
+Things to remember about getting tested for hepatitis C in VA:

 - Your test results will go on your medical record.

 - VA is not the military.
 You won't lose your VA benefits just because you engage in certain drug or sexual behaviors.

 It's important to get counseling when you are tested for hepatitis C. As part of the procedure in the VA, a health care provider will talk with you and explain the testing process, answer your questions, and address your concerns.
 The provider also can offer advice about reducing your risk for hepatitis C.

 After your results come in, your health care provider will tell you what the results were and answer your questions.
 If your test result is positive, the provider will refer you for a medical evaluation and treatment in a VA facility.
 If your result is negative, you will learn about ways to protect yourself against hepatitis C.